More

 Before we embark on our Mardin sojourn, let’s note that the city has a Mediterranean climate: winters are wet and chilly, while summers are quite hot.
 Therefore, the spring and autumn months are probably the most ideal times to visit Mardin!
 Do consider this information when you start looking for Mardin flight tickets.

-Historical sites in Mardin
+Historical places in Mardin

 Mardin’s old city is exceptionally picturesque, featuring traditional stone, religious and vernacular architecture and a terraced urban.
 In fact, the Mardin Cultural Landscape is on the Tentative List of UNESCO World Heritage Sites.
 So let’s begin our sightseeing route with some of Mardin’s most notable historical sites…